sohail019/DevSecOps/README.md

 ## Aim
 Practice Source code management on GitHub.
 Experiment with the source code written in exercise 1.

-## Description
-To practice source code management on GitHub, follow these steps:

 1. **Create a GitHub Account:** If you don't already have one, [create a GitHub account](https://github.com/).